 The local authority which placed your child with you is responsible for assessing your adoption support needs for three years after the Adoption Order was made.
 After three years, it becomes the responsibility of the local authority where you live to assess your needs and to provide support to you and your family.

-Aspire provides adoption support services on behalf of the local authorities of Bournemouth, Dorset and Poole, so if you are entitled to adoption support from any one of those three local authorities, contact us in Aspire.
+Aspire provides adoption support services on behalf of BCP Council and Dorset Council, so if you are entitled to adoption support from any one of those local authorities, contact us in Aspire.

 We also offer support to adopted adults and birth relatives of those who have been adopted.